-- A description of the policies, procedures and programmes in place to minimise undesirable heavy metals in the feedstock and finished product; and - Testing results of heavy metal concentrations in steel undertaken in accordance with the relevant ISO or ASTM test methods. - An annual report to ECA report on measures to reduce and, where possible eliminate chromate passivation (if applicable).
+- A description of the policies, procedures and programmes in place to minimise undesirable heavy metals in the feedstock and finished product; and - Testing results of heavy metal concentrations in steel undertaken in accordance with the relevant ISO or ASTM test methods. - An annual report to the Trust report on measures to reduce and, where possible eliminate chromate passivation (if applicable). - a publicly available Safety Data Sheet (SDS) or Technical Data Sheet (TDS) may meet the requirements, provided it lists all hazardous substances in the product and other information to confirm that the requirements in a)-c) are met..
+Hazardous substances should be identified in accordance with the New Zealand Health & Safety at Work Act and Hazardous Substances and New Organisms Act, or local equivalent legislation in the country where the product is manufactured.
+SDS for products sold in New Zealand must meet New Zealand legislative requirements.
+Hazardous substance classifications should be in accordance with the Globally Harmonised System (GHS).

-5.4 Material efficiency
+5.6 Material efficiency